SPatchGAN: A Statistical Feature Based Discriminator for Unsupervised Image-to-Image Translation: Model

 \subsection{Analysis of Statistical Feature Matching}

 Our discriminator is designed to match the statistical features of the generated images with the real images.
-At a high level scale, matching the statistical features is similar to fully matching the input distributions, since the high level features are very discriminative.
+At a high-level scale, matching the statistical features is similar to fully matching the input distributions, since the high-level features are very discriminative.
 It also implies the difficulty for achieving a perfect matching at the high level.
 However, we can expect to match the statistical features at the lower levels with more confidence.

 An important assumption in the original GAN framework is training $D$ until optimal after each update of $G$ \cite{DBLP:conf/nips/GoodfellowPMXWOCB14}.
 For a given input $x$, the optimal output is

 However, this assumption is usually not met in practice, where $D$ is typically a complicated neural network to deal with a high dimensional input $x$.
 It is very challenging to train $D$ until optimal due to issues such as the saddle points and the local minimum.